microsoft/MXDial-IoT-Sample/README.md

 9. Click **OK** and wait for the deployment to complete.
 This step might take a few minutes.

 ## Deploying the Arduino Solution to the DevKit Device.

+> NOTE: Please ensure your MX Chip has the latest firmware.
+You can follow the instructions here: [Firmware Upgrade](https://microsoft.github.io/azure-iot-developer-kit/docs/firmware-upgrading/).

 ### Connect to WiFi
 1. Connect the Micro-USB end to the IoT DevKit.